rarkhipov/retentioneering-framework/docs/source/getting_started/analysis.rst

 Now we can see which transitions take the most time and how often people have used different transitions.

-We could choose the 10 longest users' paths.
+We could choose the 10 longest users' paths:

 .. code:: python